ayush5harma/PixelFeatureDrops/README.md

 - Use the latest Edxposed build with AppList mode enabled and blacklist Google PlayServices, Playstore, Google Service Framework and Carrier Services
 - Turn on riru hide mechanism by creating empty file *enable_hide* inside /data/adb/riru and reboot.
 Use riru apk to cross-check if hide is enabled.

-The system prop values are taken taken from https://git.rip/dumps/.
+**Credits** : The system files and prop values are taken and updated from https://git.rip/dumps/google/redfin .